duykhoa/quote_center/data/JimRohn.md

 Wish for away the winter, which is called naive.
 Wish for the skill, wish for the strength, wish for the wisdom.

-Life is a candle in a winter.
+Life is like a candle in a wind.
 It's fragile, it's brief.
 Whatever you are gonna do you are gonna get out of it, don't just let it passes away.

-They will take it, unless you prevent it.
-Summer time is an interesting time.

 You've gotta deal with the negative as well as the positive.